 Although flights to Asia can be pricey if you don't know the ins and outs of finding cheap flights, the rewards of traveling in Asia far outweigh the extra trouble to get there.
 Leveraging the currency difference between your home country and developing countries helps to stretch travel savings even further.

-Initial Costs for Travel in Asia
+Initial Costs for Travel

 Before you worry about daily expenses on the ground in Asia, first consider start-up and trip-preparation costs.
 Although spending money before you even get to Asia isn't exactly a pleasant prospect, many of these one-time expenses will keep you prepared for future international trips.